 And the coalition is excited to have produced a vital resource on child witch accusations, to help church leaders address the issue in their communities.
 ‘The Heart of the Matter’ has now been used to train church leaders in several African nations, and it is no exaggeration to say that the participants’ attitudes towards children are being totally transformed.
 Recent seminars in Masisi, DRC, have prompted a particularly dramatic response.
 The resource will soon be available for download through the SCWA website.

 The COVID-19 pandemic has hampered SCWA's plans for a training workshop in Nigeria, forcing the organisers to delay the event.
 But the work continues in other ways.
-October 5th will see a virtual forum on child abuse relating to faith and belief, open to all organisations and individuals interested in the issue.
-Please contact us to register for the event.
+October 5th saw a virtual forum on child abuse relating to faith and belief, which included fruitful discussions, valuable input from the Metropolitan Police, and plenty of potential for future working relationships.